gadimbaylisahil/devdocs/docs/books/high-perf-browser-networking.md

 ### Awareness

-Speed of light places a hard limit on how fast energy can travel.(300.000 km/s).
+Speed of light places a hard limit on how fast energy can travel (300.000 km/s).
 Current fiber optic lines already can process packets in nearly 200.000 km/s.

-So, even reaching the speed of light, would bring just 30-40% improvement only.
+So, even reaching the speed of light would bring just 30-40% improvement.

-Thus, we must improve performance of our applications by architecting and optimizing our protocols and networking code while keeping in mind the limitations of available bandwitdth, and the speed of light.
+Thus, we must improve performance of our applications by architecting and optimizing our protocols and networking code while keeping in mind the limitations of available bandwidth, and the speed of light.

 - Reduce roundtrips
 - Move the data closer to client
-- Build applications that hides latency through caching, pre-fetching
+- Build applications that hide latency through caching, pre-fetching

 ## Chapter 2 - Building Blocks of TCP